Orchha , Madhya Pradesh

 There are the Raja Ram and Lakshminarayan Temples as well.
 The deities living in the former are said to have refused to budge from the spot when the plan was to place them in Chaturbhuj and the latter is a wonderful synthesis of fort and temple.
 If you are an explorer interested in dissecting historical relics, Orchha has a gift for you in the form of the fort complex made up of the Raj Mahal built by Raja Madhukar Shah, the Jehangir Mahal erected by Raja Bir Singh Ju Deo and Raja Rai Parveen Mahal built by Raja Indramani.
 Jehangir Mahal is a palace with elegant chhatris from where tourists get amazing view of the town with its temples and cenotaphs.
 Walls are adorned with beautiful paintings.

 Rai Parveen is simply romantic.
 It was built for the king’s gorgeous concubine who had supposedly impressed Akbar with her love for the Rajput king.
 Sundar Mahal has a positive air of religiosity.
 It was Dhurjban’s seat of prayers after he embraced Islam for the girl he loved.
+UthKhana: A camel shelter of the king with a rooftop that provides a mesmerizing view of the Orchha town.

 Lastly, one shouldn’t miss out on the 14 chatris for the Orchha rulers along Kanchan Ghat.
 It gives you a feeling of history pushing against the present to make itself heard.
+These cenotaphs are from 17th and 18th centuries, grouped along the Kanchana Ghat of the river Betwa.
+The rooftop of these chhatris provides fantastic views of the river.

 Orchha is ‘photographers delight’.
 It’s a much less crowded, located in verdant greener, arable pasture and grazing land.
 There is a multiplicity of photo opportunities for those interested in wildlife, the local culture, or the many temples and complexes which gave the area its name.